-Our capital requirements are principally for the establishment of operating facilities to support our growth and acquisitions, to fund our acquisitions, debt repayment and to fund the repurchase of ADSs under our share repurchase programs, as described in further detail in "Part IV -Other Information -Share Repurchases" of this report and "Part II - Item 16E - Purchases of Equity Securities by the Issuer and Affiliated Purchases" of our annual report on Form 20-F for the fiscal year ended March 31, 2022.
-Our sources of liquidity include cash and cash equivalents and cash flow from operations, supplemented by equity and debt financing and bank credit lines, as required.
+Our capital requirements are principally for the establishment of operating facilities to support our growth and acquisitions, to fund our debt repayment obligations, to fund our acquisitions and to fund the repurchase of ADSs under our share repurchase programs, as described in further detail below, see "- Share Repurchases."
+Our sources of liquidity include cash and cash equivalents and cash flow from operations, supplemented by equity and debt financing and bank credit lines as required.

-As at December 31, 2022, we had cash and cash equivalents of \$102.4 million which were primarily held in US dollars, Indian rupees, pound sterling, South African rand and Philippine peso.
+As at September 30, 2023, we had cash and cash equivalents of \$91.8 million which were primarily held in Indian Rupee, South African rand, Pound Sterling, US dollars, Sri Lankan Rupee and the Philippine pesos.
 We typically seek to invest our available cash on hand in bank deposits and money market instruments.
-Our investments include primarily bank deposits, marketable securities and mutual funds which totaled \$147.3 million as at December 31, 2022.
+Our investments include primarily bank deposits, marketable securities and mutual funds which totaled \$156.3 million as at September 30, 2023.